 |T||Temporary||Amounts added for only a single budgeting period|

 These terms come from the Office of Planning and Budgeting's Glossary.

 Links to Online Source Documents

-Source Documents are documents that initiate activity in FAS and can be either electronic or paper.
+Source Documents are documents can be either electronic or paper.
 MyFD facilitates the linking to online source documents for various billing systems.
-MyFD does not store the source document but rather provides a way for report users to access the information needed to perform budget reconciliation.
+MyFD does not store the source document but rather provides a way for report users to access the information hosted in different systems and needed to perform budget reconciliation.

 The systems MyFD links to have various record retention periods.
-We highly recommend you acquaint yourself with the table below.
-Departments should continue to store original source documents within the department (whre required to do so) and according to record retention guidelines.
+We recommend you acquaint yourself with the table below.
+Departments should continue to store original source documents within the department when required to do so and according to record retention guidelines.

 Locating Source Documents

 - Select the Reconciliation option from the Reports drop-down menu